 Local Q 707, Calistoga

 After gaining a following at the Calistoga Farmers Market, Local Q 707 set up shop in early 2020 at the former Mary’s Home Plate Café site.
-Due to shelter-in-place restrictions, the restaurant is currently only open for take-out (check the website for updates), but what better souvenir to take along for the ride than slow-smoked tri-tip, St. Louis-style ribs, and brisket sandwiches?
+These days they offer indoor and outdoor dining to enjoy their slow-smoked tri-tip, St. Louis–style ribs, and brisket sandwiches.

 Lounge Bar & Patio, Yountville